-Downloading raw data from the WorldSID and converting to engineering units in the PC is faster than converting to engineering units in the RibEye.
+Downloading raw data from a first-generation WorldSID and converting to engineering units in the PC is faster than converting to engineering units in the RibEye.
 To convert the raw data to engineering units, the calibration file for your WorldSID must be stored in the RibEye installation directory.
 The calibration file name format is:

-SNXXX_CAL DATE_YYYY Side_cal.bin Example: SN133_18 March 2017_Left Side_cal.bin
+SNXXX_CAL DATE_YYYY Side_cal.bin Example: SN133 18 March 2017 Left Side cal.bin